apache/maven/maven-core-it/README.txt

 it0098: Test that quoted system properties are processed correctly.
 [MNG-1415]

 it0099: Test that parent-POMs cached during a build are available as parents
         to other POMs in the multimodule build.
+[MNG-2130]

+it0100: Test that ${parent.artifactId} resolves correctly.
 [MNG-2124]

 -------------------------------------------------------------------------------